 Determine marketing strategies for agriculture commodities.
 Discussion will include identifying marketing information sources and defining marketing terminology.
-The students will also examine ways they can use current and forward marketing strategies in their
+The students will also examine ways they can use current and forward marketing strategies in their operation.
+Course will also focus on enterprise identification and refinement of software enterprise features for production data.

-ABM 1024 - Commodity Marketing II (3) Previously ABM 124
+ABM 1024 - Commodity Marketing II (3)